telerik/blazor-docs/_contentTemplates/dropdowns/templates.md

 #item-template
-The `ItemTemplate` determines how the individual items are rendered in the dropdown element of the component.
+The `ItemTemplate` determines how the individual items are rendered in the dropdown of the component.
 By default, the text from the particular suggestions is rendered.

+The `ItemTemplate` exposes a `context` which represents the data item object.
+Use it to render the item details.
 #end

 #header-template